 In the beginning stages, especially.
-But, also as a continual progress.
+But, also as a continual work in progress.

-Because deep down, accomplishing amazing things in your life (in your work, relationships, family, health, etc) stem from one powerful and grounding truth: knowing yourself best.
+Because deep down, accomplishing amazing things in your life (in your work, relationships, family, health, etc) stems from one powerful and grounding truth: knowing yourself best.

 Owning that to the very deepest parts of your soul, makes everything else easier.